harikrishnan-kp/Learn-C/C build process.md

     * Removal of Comments
     * Expansion of Macros
-    * Expansion of the included files.
+    * Expansion of the header files included.
     * Conditional compilation

 The preprocessed output is stored in the filename.i